 I’m a 34 year old single father who has been blessed with a wonderfully witty and intelligent daughter.
 I don’t share much about her on the blog because there are simply too many perverts trolling the internet for me to feel comfortable doing so.
 So don’t be surprised when you don’t see any pictures.

-On September 28, 2014 I was ordained and installed as associate pastor of Harvester of Souls International Ministries in Manchester, NJ.
+On September 28, 2014 I was ordained and installed as associate pastor of New Hope Fellowship in Manchester, NJ.
 The views expressed on this blog are my own and do not necessarily represent those of my church, the elders, or any other members (although I would hope that they wouldn’t deviate too much from the general consensus).

 I’m a layman who values the academic study of Christian Scripture and theology.
 I spend the majority of my personal study in the areas of Trinitarian theology and early Christology (1st to 5th centuries).
 I’m also interested in NT studies in general and I’m a huge fan of 3rd to 5th century Church history and Patristic theology.

 Aside from all this I’m an avid book reader/reviewer (see for yourself) who has aspirations of being an author one day.
 My desire is to produce material that will both edify the body of Christ and glorify God in all that it says.